mans1995/Project-fullstack/README.md

 This project has been made by a group of 4 people including myself.
 Each worked on it during an average time of 125 hours.

-The front-end is in Javascript and the back-end in Java.
+The front-end uses Javascript and the back-end uses Java.

 Before lauching the project, you need to replace the values of these keys by yours in the prod.properties and test.properties files: dbusername, dbpassword, dbname, dbip, dbport, svPort, jwtSecret.
 The server IP is assumed to be local.